coblan/webcode/doc/source/database_tools.rst

 save process
 --------------

-I prefer to communicat between front and back with ajsx.So we need create ajax logic in both front and end.In my opinion ,I recomend creating a file that name after ajax.py in your djaong application.
+I prefer to communicate between front and back with ajax.So we need create ajax logic in both front and end.In my opinion ,I recomend creating a file that name after ajax.py in your Django application.
 In ajax.py ,we need present funtion to process SAVE operation.

 ::